ali-hue-byte/EncodeX/README.md

 - Modern UI built with XAML and WPF
 - Color Changing animations (*More animations coming soon!*)
 - Large files support
+- Added a temporary first page to serve as an initial landing interface during development.

 ### Upcoming Features 🚀
 - More surprises!